hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * An error instance or whatever has been thrown or `false`.
 When `propertyName` is set, it returns `err.errors[propertyName]` or `false`

-The error guard returns the value, which was thrown for the storage actions, usually an `Error` instance.
+The error guard returns the value, which was thrown in the storage actions, usually an `Error` instance.

-#### Validation Errors
+#### Errors from Validation

-The error guard can be used for quick access to the validation errors of the property defined with the `store.value()` (look at the example in the [Draft Mode](#draft-mode) section).
+The error guard can be used for access to the validation errors of the property defined with the `store.value()` (look at the example in the [Draft Mode](#draft-mode) section).

 ```javascript
 const User = {